State/National Organizations

 Description: The Waisman Center is dedicated to advancing knowledge about human development, developmental disabilities, and neurodegenerative diseases through: Research spanning the biological, behavioral and social sciences Training for students and post-doctoral fellows, providers and the community Services for individuals with developmental disabilities and their families Outreach to the community.

-Description: Founded in 1990, the Sibling Support Project is the first national program dedicated to the life-long and ever-changing concerns of millions of brothers and sisters of people with special health, developmental, and mental health concerns.
+Description: Founded in 1990 by Don Meyer, the Sibling Support Project is a national program dedicated to the life-long and ever-changing concerns of millions of siblings of people with health, developmental, and mental health needs.
+Our initiatives include: Sibshops.
+Lively events for school-age siblings of kids with developmental and health concerns.
+Hundreds of Sibshops exist across the US & around the world.
+Find a sibshop near you Watch Video: Sibling Support Project and Introduction to Sibshops...

 Description: This booklet is for the parents, caregivers or representatives of children younger than age 18 who have disabilities that might make them eligible for Supplemental Security Income (SSI) payments.
 It is also for adults who became disabled in childhood (prior to age 22) and who might be entitled to Social Security Disability Insurance (SSDI) benefits.
 (We call this SSDI benefit a “child’s” benefit because it is paid on a parent’s Social Security earnings record.)